How I Found My Soulmate, Part 2: Meeting My Husband (Someone I Knew From Before)

 Proceed to Part 3: Addressing My Inner Demons, where I share the inner resistances I had to break through before I would get together with Ken.

-This is part 2 of my 7-part series where I share my love journey, how I met my soulmate, and how you can attract authentic love as well.
+This is part 2 of my 7-part series on finding love where I share my love journey, how I met my soulmate, and how you can attract authentic love as well.